 White box testing is the polar opposite of black box testing.
 In white box testing the QA member fully understands the internal structure and design of the software being tested.

 They approach the test as an inspector.
-White box testing is sometimes referred to as clear box testing because the tester observes the interactions between units as they test the software.
+White box testing is sometimes called clear box testing because the tester observes the interactions between units as they test the software.
 Unlike black box testing, a white box tester is not nearly as concerned with the user experience.

 Non-functional testing doesn’t have a care in the world about the end user.
 Not that the end user isn’t important.
 They simply have other things to worry about.
 Non-functional tests check the database’s performance under load, stress, and looks for places to optimize performance.